 I don’t remember the approximate date, where I was, or what website I was on when I first heard of “terrazzo”.
 It’s not like the “where were you when you first heard of yoga pants” question.
 (Answer: At my cousin Leslie’s Vegas bachelorette party, circa 2010.)
 But if I had to guess, terrazzo first crept into my vocabulary about 18 months ago, and I was probably on a website like CB2.
 They were PROBABLY selling something like terrazzo coasters.
 And I was like, sweet!
 A pattern I’ve never heard of.

-Wallpaper from West Elm, Planter from CB2, Shirt from Madewell
+Planter from CB2 (Above), Wallpaper from West Elm, Shirt from Madewell

 The origin of terrazzo is Italian – it started as a cementitious floor and wall treatment.
 Tiny chips of color (such as marble, quartz, granite, and glass) were mixed with a binder, and then poured into a precast either on a floor or wall.
 Now, the word “terrazzo” often refers to the pattern, and not the cementitious floor and wall treatment.
 Little did I know, that pattern would slowly creep into every aspect of my design-fueled life over the next year and a half.
 And I relished in it.